 MY NEW NEW HOUSE

 During the spring of 2017, I was working on The Harris Home which was right beside the cutest little bungalow that had seen better days.
 I'm always on the look-out for investment properties, especially in Hampton Heights, so I knew the property had gone through the foreclosure process and would soon be up for sale.
 So, I watched and waited until one day I noticed a crew cleaning out the house.
 I hit the brakes and decided I would go and check things out.
 After convincing the crew to let me take a peek inside, I was immediately smitten.
-Even with all of the trash and less than desirable smells, room by room I was growing more and more interested.
+Even with all of the trash and bad smells, room by room I was growing more and more interested.

 And before we go any further I'd like to pause briefly for clarification.
 I viewed this house through the eyes of an investor who simply wanted to renovate and resale the home.
 Having only been in my (then) current home for a little under two years, I truly had no intention of moving again so quickly and certainly wasn't looking for a house for myself.
 However, by the time I got to the back of the house, I knew this was going to be my next home.
 Here's why...

-Secondly, and this may confirm that I'm a little crazy, but when I reached the semi-converted back porch that housed a nasty hot tub, a roof that had fallen in, and a shaky and questionable flooring system, I knew I was all in.
+Secondly, and this may confirm that I'm a little crazy, when I reached the semi-converted back porch that housed a nasty hot tub, a roof that had fallen in, and a questionable flooring system, I knew I was all in.
 I immediately could see a screened-in back porch, something I had yet to be able to incorporate in any of my previous personal homes.

 And last but not least, I knew it would be a smart financial decision.
 Because it was a foreclosure, I was able to purchase the house at a great price - like unbelievably low - and because I didn't go completely overboard during the renovation, it has turned out to be a good investment that didn't break the bank.
 Believe it or not (and note that no one in my circle of family and friends believes me), I'm tired of moving.
-So, in an effort to make this the last stop for years to come, I did go ahead and make a few upgrades including adding stairs to the spacious attic with plans on converting it to livable space down the road, building a new addition to the back of the house, and installing a fence around the entire back of the property.
+So, in an effort to make this the last stop for a while, I did go ahead and make a few upgrades including adding stairs to the spacious attic with plans on converting it to livable space down the road, building a new addition to the back of the house, and installing a fence around the entire back of the property.
 So seriously, I'm going nowhere for quite a while.

 Be sure to check out some of the galleries below and don't forget to follow along on social media where I share updates often including a day in the life of yours truly.